miclip/concourse-uaa-credhub-k8s/README.md

 ### Known Issues

 1. UAA authorize POST is using HTTP and you'll get an alert when authorizing the client.
 Still investigating...
+2. Using `orangeopensource/crehub`, had issues `pcfseceng/credhub` need to build my own image for Credhub and UAA.